118

 Blaenau Ffestiniog, Gwynedd

 This 16-acre lake lies halfway between the Manod Mawr and Manod Bach mountains, above the town to the East.
-Fishing is r ...
+Fishing is rather rough due to the rocky s ...

 Llynau Diwaunydd